WORK · THE ARTIFACTS exhibits below use fictional company data

 the AI-native pivot

-Killed in verification.
-The proof to back "AI-native" does not exist yet, the claim is saturated across the category, and the modern analogs that tried it without proof are the cautionary shelf.
+Ruled out in testing.
+The proof for "AI-native" does not exist yet, everyone is already saying it, and the recent companies that tried it without proof are the ones that got burned.

 the enterprise-grade play

-Killed in verification.
-On the incumbent's own front the subject is indistinguishable from a rival thirty times its size, and the claim requires proof assets only the incumbent holds.
+Ruled out in testing.
+On its own turf it looks identical to a rival thirty times its size, and the claim needs proof only that rival holds.

-every killed bet ships with the unabridged argument that killed it, in the working papers.
+every rejected bet ships with the unabridged argument that ruled it out, in the working papers.

 03